 Mr. Chin Hon Siang, an independent non-executive Director, was appointed for a term of three years from 26 May 2021.
-He is subject to retirement and re-election at the next annual general meeting of the Company after his appointment and thereafter subject to retirement by rotation at least once in every three years in accordance with the Articles.
+He is subject to retirement by rotation at least once in every three years in accordance with the Articles.

 Mr. Chen Kwok Wang, an independent non-executive Director, was appointed for a term of three years from 9 December 2021.
-He is also subject to retirement and re-election at the next annual general meeting of the Company after his appointment and thereafter subject to retirement by rotation at least once in every three years in accordance with the Articles.
+He is also subject to retirement by rotation at least once in every three years in accordance with the Articles.